hawkeye64/onvif-nvt/README.md

 All functionality has been tested with Hikvision (fixed and ptz), Pelco (ptz), TrendNET (fixed) and Axis (ptz).

 ### Functional Testing
 Functional testing is intended for 'live' testing with an actual ONVIF device.
 It is done with the `run.js` in the `run` folder.
+This will test the actual capabilities of a camera, but just as importantly, it can capture the xml response to file so it can be used in Jest tests.
+The configuration file for the `run` tests can be found in `run/config.js`.

 For **discovery** testing, just set the `runDiscovery` variable at the top of the file to `true`.